hr-it-solutions/DD_imgcopyresized/README.md

 Source: http://php.net/manual/de/function.imagecopyresampled.php#112742

 This method should work and run on a wide php server range  <br>
-and works without additional pear and php extensions!
+and works without additional pear php extensions!
 So it is easy to get running ;)

 # Generated file examples: